Use Downtime as an Opportunity to Add Value to Your Dental Practice Sale

 10. CHECK WITH YOUR ADVISORS

 Before you make what may be a “once in a lifetime” decision, you should check with the people you trust the most.
-Counsel from financial advisors (to check on the financial feasibility of retiring), accountants (to check on the tax ramifications), attorney (to check on any legalities or estate planning issues), and a competent experienced practice broker (to pull the whole thing together) is essential for a successful transition.
+Counsel from financial advisors (to check on the financial feasibility of retiring), accountants (to check on the tax ramifications), attorney (to check on any legalities or estate planning issues), and a competent, experienced dental practice broker (to pull the whole thing together) is essential for a successful dental practice transition.

 In most life situations, people use specialists to help them obtain the help they need.
 People go to their dentists to obtain dental care.
 They go to a medical doctor to obtain medical care.
 They seek the services of insurance agents to help design an insurance program to meet their needs.
 They seek the help […]